Why do warm-up games for virtual meetings?

 2 Truths and a Lie:

-This is a classic get-to-know-you style game that helps team members build connection and learn new (and surprising) things about each other.
-Each person takes a few minutes to think about two interesting facts about themselves, and one lie.
+This is a classic get-to-know-you style game that helps team members build connections and learn new (and surprising) things about each other.
+Each person takes a few minutes to think about two interesting facts about themselves and one lie.
 Then, participants take turns sharing their three statements and having the rest of the team guess which one is the lie.

 Guess that Throwback Song: